Ingress (video game)

-Ingress (Note: The game was called Ingress Prime from November 2018 to November 2025.) is an augmented reality (AR) mobile game developed and published by Niantic Spatial for Android and iOS devices.
-The game was first released as a closed beta on November 15, 2012 for Android devices and then for iOS devices on July 14, 2014.
+Ingress (Note: The game was called Ingress Prime from November 2018 to November 2025.) is an augmented reality (AR) mobile game currently developed and published by Niantic Spatial for Android and iOS devices.
+The game was released as a closed beta on November 15, 2012, for Android devices and then for iOS devices on July 14, 2014.
 The game is free-to-play, uses a freemium business model, and supports in-app purchases for additional in-game items.
 The mobile app has been downloaded more than 20 million times worldwide as of November 2018.

-Ingress uses the mobile device GPS to locate and interact with "portals" that are in proximity to the player's real-world location.
-The portals are physical points of interest where "human creativity and ingenuity is expressed," often manifesting as public art such as statues and monuments, unique architecture, outdoor murals, historic buildings, local community hubs and other displays of human achievement.
+Ingress uses the mobile device GPS to locate and interact with "portals" near the player's real-world location.
+The portals are physical points of interest where "human creativity and ingenuity is expressed," often manifesting as public art such as statues and monuments, unique architecture, outdoor murals, historic buildings, local community hubs, and other displays of human achievement.
 The game uses the portals as elements of a science fiction backstory along with a continuous open narrative provided through various forms of media.

 Synopsis

-An unknown, transdimensional force called Exotic Matter (XM) was discovered as a byproduct of the Higgs boson research (through the Large Hadron Collider) by a team of scientists at the European Organization for Nuclear Research (CERN) in Switzerland.
+An unknown, transdimensional force called Exotic Matter (XM) was discovered by a team of scientists at the European Organization for Nuclear Research (CERN) in Switzerland with the Large Hadron Collider when researching the Higgs boson.
 Within the game, human reactions to this discovery fall into two factions known as the Enlightened (green) and the Resistance (blue).
-The Enlightened faction harnesses the powers of XM to transcend humanity and believes its mission is to aid in the enlightenment of mankind by utilizing this energy.
+The Enlightened faction harnesses the powers of XM to transcend humanity and believes its mission is to aid mankind's enlightenment by using this energy.
 The Resistance faction sees XM as a potential threat to humanity and believes their mission is to defend the human race by resisting the effects of those seeking to control others with XM.
 There is also machina (red), which does not align with either faction.